Azure/powershell/README.md

 #### Available versions of Az Module on runner

-You can find the list of Az module versions that can be given as azPSVersion in the following table:
+To use the latest Az module version, specify 'latest'.
+You can find the list of Az module versions that can be given as azPSVersion in the following table.

 | Environment | YAML Label | Az module versions
 | --------------------|---------------------|--------------------